andreasoie/neuralpedia/README.md

 - Why do we need to zero gradients when doing proper backpropagation?
 - Techincally, what happens when we underfit and overfit the data?

-##### Weird Topics
-@TODO
+##### @TODO topics

 - Controversial recommendations e.g. early stopping? small batch sizes?
 - Measuring performance
 - Performance indicators?
-- How do we use this neural net?
-- Do we generally always need a good baseline to compare results to?
+- Vizualation techniques for understanding your neural net.
+- Bias-Variance & Precision-Recall tradeoff
+- Tuning GPU / utilizing max efficiency.

 ##### Deployment strategies
 @TODO